Zuubar/glox/README.md

 }
 ```

-You can also inherit classes and also implement traits at the same time.
+You can also inherit classes and implement traits at the same time.
 ```lox
 trait Sin {
     sin90 {